 The keycaps are on the taller side, but the shape of them should help you avoid accidental key presses.
 Overall, can’t complain here.

-Azio MK MAC BT comes with a detachable palm rest, which is a nice bonus.
+Azio MK MAC USB comes with a detachable palm rest, which is a nice bonus.

 🔋 Battery life